-There are no specific references provided on how to develop a test and how to use comparable data in particular cases such as age discrimination.
+There are no specific references provided on how to develop a test and how to use comparable data in particular cases including in age discrimination cases.

 e) Have differences in treatment based on language been perceived as potential indirect discrimination on the grounds of racial or ethnic origin?